 When I added this extra insert to carry more gear, I noticed that the walls inside the backpack are padded all around, so is like having a secondary layer of protection to everything you have inside.
 A plus for your laptop and any other loose items inside.

 I am confident that this backpack is here to stay for decades.
-I’ll try to update this post in about 5 years or earlier if something relevant comes up and let you know how it goes but if you have questions or comments right now, feel free to contact me below and also take a look at all of the past and future posts on my blog, all about photography gear, tips and more.
+I’ll try to update this post in the next years when something relevant comes up and let you know how it goes but if you have questions or comments right now, feel free to contact me below and also take a look at all of the past and future posts on my blog, all about photography gear, tips and more.

 Ona Hudson Backpack: Buy it from Ona